Wellbeing

 Colac Primary school

-Colac Primary School has a supportive wellbeing program run by Rosie Parry (Mental Health and Wellbeing Leader) and Marni Briffa (Wellbeing officer & Chaplain).
-Rosie & Marni bring a breadth of skills to this area of wellbeing providing both one on one support through the chaplaincy program and through working with teachers, families, and allied health professionals to create a holistic approach to wellbeing.
+Colac Primary School has a supportive Wellbeing program run by Michelle Fraser (Mental Health Leader) and Marni Briffa (Wellbeing Officer).
+Michelle & Marni bring a breadth of skills to this area of Wellbeing providing both one on one support with the program and through working with teachers, families and allied health professionals to create a holistic approach to wellbeing.

 Mental Health in Primary Schools (MHiPS)